-Factors that reduce the synthesis of melatonin
+Factors that reduce the synthesis of Melatonin

 An inadequate diet

-Tobacco and alcohol
+Smoking and drinking alcohol

-Taking anti-inflammatory drugs (NSAIDs).
+Using anti-inflammatory drugs (NSAIDs).

-Medications for anxiety
+Taking medication for anxiety

 Birth control pills

-Main properties and benefits of melatonin
+Main properties and benefits of Melatonin

-Melatonin's antioxidant effects are scientifically proven.
+Melatonin's antioxidant effects have been scientifically proven.

 Melatonin and depression

-Changes in the production of melatonin are particularly frequent during winter, since there is a decrease in light levels.
+Changes in the production of melatonin are particularly frequent during the winter, since there is a decrease in light levels.